 A big issue you're facing is tourists choosing Airbnb over hotels.
-Another common issue we've heard is that hotels don't have a place for their workers to live in.
-Have you a honey cake called medenjak.
-It comes in encountered any of these issues as well?
+Another common issue we've heard is that hotels don't have a encountered any of these issues as well?

 It is certainly one of the biggest issues in Croatia and elsewhere.
 As for the hotel workers, we need approximately 3,000 people who need accommodation here.
 Suncani Hvar, the biggest hotel group, can host approximately 800.